satyaki-mitra/docu-vault-ai/docs/ARCHITECTURE.md

 ## Conclusion

-This architecture document provides a comprehensive technical blueprint for the AI Universal Knowledge Ingestion System.
+This architecture document provides a comprehensive technical blueprint for the DocuVault AI.
 The modular design, clear separation of concerns, and production-ready considerations make this system suitable for enterprise deployment while maintaining flexibility for future enhancements.

 ### Key Architectural Strengths